anzemur/api-seed/README.md

 SEED_ADMIN_PASSWORD=
 ```
 Empty variables are exposure sensitive so they should be set by the user.
-They are not necessary but each scope of them unlocks functions the framework allows.
+They are not necessary but each scope of them unlocks functions the framework offers.

 ### Intstall dependecies: